JLeuze/Meteor-Slides/readme.txt

 == Upgrade Notice ==

 = 1.5.2 =
+Meteor Slides 1.5.2 has been updated to match the WordPress 4.0 admin, and includes new and updated translations.

 = 1.5.1 =
 Meteor Slides 1.5.1 adds a slideshow alignment option and support for slideshows with one slide, includes new and updated translations, and includes several minor bug fixes.